-“We’ve died and gone to Kingbilli,” I said to Kelly, as we gazed in awe at the place we are to call home for the next six to ten months.
+“We’ve died and gone to Kingbilli,” I said to Kelly, as we gazed in awe at the place we are to call home for the next six to ten months while we volunteer in trade for free accommodation.

 We were settling in as the sun was setting on this cool day.
 We looked out from our driveway onto fields and hills of green, with mountains (albeit little ones, not quite the Rockies) an alluring five minute walk away.
 In the foreground, horses, angora goats, llamas, and donkeys were grazing happily, occasionally giving us a look or a snort to placidly acknowledge our existence.